 What does it mean to be an Episcopalian?

-It means being a part of the Episcopal Branch of the Jesus Movement.
+IT MEANS being a part of the Episcopal Branch of the Jesus Movement.

-It means being a part of the world-wide Anglican Communion since the Episcopal Church has its roots in the Church of England.
+IT MEANS being a part of the world-wide Anglican Communion since the Episcopal Church has it's roots in the Church of England.

-Loving Jesus and following his teachings by welcoming the stranger and the outcast, offering love and forgiveness to all.
+IT MEANS loving Jesus and following his teachings by welcoming the stranger and the outcast, offering love and forgiveness to all.

-Promising to love our neighbors as ourselves, and uphold the dignity of every human being – no exceptions.
+IT MEANSpromising to love our neighbors as ourselves, and uphold the dignity of every human being – no exceptions.

-Celebrating a diversity of people and worship styles even as we all utilize a similar form of worship set out in the Book of Common Prayer.
+IT MEANS celebrating a diversity of people and worship styles even as we all utilize a similar form of worship set out in the Book of Common Prayer.

-Striving to be a faith community that both respects our religious tradition while also embracing a profound sense of awe and wonder in the mystery of God.
+IT MEANS striving to be a faith community that both respects our religious tradition while also embracing a profound sense of awe and wonder in the mystery of God.

-Practicing “via media” – or middle way – in all that we do because we believe that, regardless of our views on particular topics, everyone is beloved by God and Jesus calls us to demonstrate respect and care in our deliberations.
+IT MEANS practicing "via media" – or middle way – in all that we do because we believe that, regardless of our views on particular topics, everyone is beloved by God and Jesus calls us to demonstrate respect and care in our deliberations.

-Believing the Holy Scriptures are the revealed word of God, who inspired the human authors of the Scripture, and which is interpreted by the Church under the guidance of the Holy Spirit.
+IT MEANS believing the Holy Scriptures are the revealed word of God, who inspired the human authors of the Scripture, and which is interpreted by the Church under the guidance of the Holy Spirit.

-It means participating in a unique structure of community:
+IT MEANSparticipating in a unique structure of community.

 In the Episcopal Church the ministers are all the baptized people of God, not just the ordained clergy.